treseco/ctf_writeups/DUCTF_2023/other.md

 `the-all-fathers-wisdom` - ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=01eec917a381d4efe62ed137f1349127f4faeeaa, for GNU/Linux 4.4.0, not stripped
 ***
 ##### Solve
-The given file still includes the function names so when we decompile, It doesn't take long to find the function `main.print_flag()`:
+The given file still includes the function names, so when we decompile it doesn't take long to find the function `main.print_flag()`:

 ``` c
 void main.print_flag(undefined8 flag) {